learn-co-curriculum/swift-arrayMethods-readme/README.md

 // prints "HELLO"
 ```

-This was an example of a 'method', which can be thought of as a pre-written function that helps you accomplish common tasks.
+This is an example of a 'method', which can be thought of as a pre-written function that helps you accomplish common tasks.

 You also saw `.append` in the last lesson, which is another method.
 Whilst there are some common methods, many are contextual and only work on particular types.
 For example, a method like `.append` that works on an array will not work for a String, and `.uppercaseString` will not work on an array.